tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 everyone hears what you say friends listen to what you say best friends listen to what you don't say

 we all admire people who give good answers but we admire those who ask good questions even more.
 The people we remember most are the ones who really listen

+the essence of normal communication we all like to be right the essence of non-violent communication we are better off if we resolve a dispute then if we win it or in the words of Marshall Rosenberg: *would you rather be right... or happy...?*

 # References
 - https://www.amazon.ca/How-Talk-Anyone-Success-Relationships/dp/B07232KF1C